 It’s important to frequently check and clean your air filters to prevent starting and engine problems.
 When your Toro’s air filter is so plugged the engine can’t access air, it can overheat.

 Overheating of the engine can cause internal engine damage.
-Read more about the effects oCleaning out your air filter and replacing it when necessary will prevent any serious problems caused by lack of air.
+Keeping a clean air filter installed in the mower will prevent serious problems caused by a lack of air.

 Rinse the filter until the soap is removed.
 Squeeze the water out of the filter and lay flat to air dry.
 Laying in the sun will help it dry faster.
 Once it is dry, lightly coat the filter with an oil designed for foam filters.